Things To do

 Tallahassee has four main colleges in the city, and College Town has lots of shops, bars, and restaurants if you want to explore.

-Cigar Lounge
+Cigar Lounges

 Railroad Square Art District